Appliscale/Centos-Jenkins-DSL/README.md

     - JENKINS_PORT=9001
     - SYNC_FOLDER=centos-jenkins-dsl/vagrant

-In order to log in into Jenkins there are two users:
+In order to log in into Jenkins there you can use two users:

-    1. admin - password generated during installation.
+    1. admin - password generated during installation and displayed at the end of installation.
     2. Created in bootstrap.sh via jenkins-cli: `admin2/123456`.
-Password for `admin` user will be displayed at the end of installation.

 ### install_plugins.sh
 This script is responsible for installing Jenkins plugins.